 Capital One Venture Rewards Credit Card

-Sign-Up Bonus OfferEnjoy a one-time bonus of 75,000 miles once you spend $4,000 on purchases within 3 months from account opening, equal to $750 in travel, with the Capital One Venture Rewards Credit Card.
+Sign-Up Bonus Offer: New Capital One Venture Rewards Credit Card cardholders can earn 75,000 miles once they spend $4,000 on purchases within the first three months of account opening, equal to $750 in travel.

-However, if you are wanting to earn a few more miles on travel, good news—earn 5x miles on hotels and rental cars booked through Capital One Travel.
+However, if you are wanting to earn a few more miles on travel, good news—earn 5x miles on hotels, vacation rentals, and rental cars booked through Capital One Travel.

 The annual fee is $95.
 Compare the Chase Sapphire Preferred vs Capital One Venture Credit Card if you are debating between the two.